 About me

 As a musician for nearly 20 years, I have specialised in methods that boost wellbeing and foster healthy relationships.
 I have worked in places as varied as schools, prisons, dementia wards and neonatal baby units.
-Connecting with others and celebrating in our shared humanity naturally led me to become a psychotherapist.
+Connecting with others intros way and celebrating in our shared humanity naturally led me to Core Process Psychotherapy.

 I have been concerned for the health of the planet since I was young and have been involved in environmental and social justice campaigning for many years.
 Drawing on Joanna Macy’s Work that Reconnects and nonviolence teachings, I also facilitate group work and climate cafés where deep feelings about the world can be expressed and acknowledged.